Product Business14 min read

 Step 2: Choose Your Business Model

 Three main paths.
 Each has different costs, margins, and risk levels.
+The right one depends less on ambition and more on how much demand you've already proven.

 Print-on-Demand